 The 7 laws of Salem can today, formulate a raw model and basic guiding principles for current leaders.

 A leader, a mentor, an organization, a company, a society, to cultivate a culture of leadership and excellence, should:

 - Make the leaders meet with triumph and defeat.
-A leader should encompass both in his/hers actions, his/hers victories as building blocks for the continuation of his/her path and his/hers failures as valuable experience and learning challenges on what is not working.
+A leader should encompass both in his/her actions, his/her victories as building blocks for the continuation of his/her path and his/her failures as valuable experience and learning challenges on what is not working.

 - Provide periods of silence.
-A leader should be able to free space for his/hers thought, to have time for self-discovery and reflection, to evaluate his/hers goals, path, means, values, to re-evaluate and continue, adjust or amend, his/hers course of action.
+A leader should be able to free space for his/her thought, to have time for self-discovery and reflection, to evaluate his/her goals, path, means, values, to re-evaluate and continue, adjust or amend, his/her course of action.

-Do you think you can benefit from these principles?
-Do you think you can use it, in order to educate and training your children, you co-workers, your friends, your associates in a new culture of leadership?
+Question: Do you think you can benefit from these principles?
+Do you think you can use it, in order to educate and training your children, your co-workers, your friends, your associates in a new culture of leadership?
 Can you benefit by incorporating them in your life?
-You can leave your comments or your questions, by clicking here.
+You can leave a comment by clicking here.